evidence demonstrated on this page is compelling:

 click to see if you qualify

-Property Tax and Rent Rebate Program.
-An additional 420,000
+of the state Property Tax and Rent Rebate Program.
+An

-senior citizens will receive help paying their property taxes
+additional 420,000 senior citizens will receive help paying

-or rent, and an estimated 146,000 senior citizens will have
+their property taxes or rent, and an estimated 146,000 senior

 "Property Tax/Rent Rebate Program"

-have observed that real estate taxes can be considerably
+adds: We have observed that real estate taxes can be

-higher in larger cities than in the smaller towns in
+considerably higher in larger cities than in the smaller

-survival.
-Buy where real estate taxes are low, and you have it
+for Senior survival.
+Buy where real estate taxes are low, and

 and Estate Taxes